10.8. Association

 4. Navigating from either object to the other is possible.

 3. Binding Strength.
-The binding between the two objects is weak or loose because the objects do not overlap or share memory and are only connected with pointers.
+The binding between the two objects is weak or loose because they are independent - they do not overlap or share memory - and are only connected with pointers.
 The strength of the binding implies the final two characteristics:

 • Lifetime.
 The two objects have an independent lifetime, which means that the two objects are created and destroyed at different times.
 It also means that the relationship between the two objects is changeable - the program can create or break it whenever it is convenient.

 • Sharing.
-The binding between the two objects is weak or loose enough that neither object has an exclusive relationship with the other, and both may be shared with other program objects may.
+The binding between the two objects is weak or loose enough that neither object has an exclusive relationship with the other, allowing other program objects to share instances of the associated classes.

 4. Implementation.